Divya-dl/Neo4j-Queries/neo4j outputs/neo4j.md

-# Creating and Querying the Graph Model (Course- Provider)
+# Creating and Querying the Graph Model (Course - Provider)

 ### CREATE: